01/25/2022 by Dr. Goldi Jacques-Maynes

 Life is stressful.

-These days it seems we are constantly bombarded with crises to handle and fires to put out.
-It can often seem like there are just not enough hours — or energy — to manage it all.
+You may be constantly bombarded with crises to handle and fires to put out.
+It can often seem like there are just not enough hours—or energy—to manage everything and still take care of yourself.

-The neck, back, or shoulder pain we may be feeling from just working and managing our lives can add fatigue and tension.
+The neck, back, or shoulder pain you may be feeling from just managing your life can add fatigue and tension.
 It's even more stressful when you've got an injury.

 There may be relationship demands: sometimes coming from our jobs, sometimes from our kids, our spouses, or our parents.
 We can often feel pressure from all of these relationship stressors at the same time.

-We may be feeling financial stress as prices keep going up, and our go-tos for managing life are becoming less available.
+We may be feeling financial stress as the economy and inflation go up and down, and our go-tos for managing stress may not be readily available.

-That’s a lot of stress to process, and it’s damaging our health.
+You may be processing a lot of stress, and it’s damaging your health.

-If we don’t process stress in a healthy way, that stress stays stuck in our bodies.
-If we continually fail to complete the stress response cycle, we run the risk of serious health conditions, like:
+If you don’t process stress in a healthy way, that stress stays stuck in your body.
+If you continually fail to complete the stress response cycle, you run the risk of serious health conditions, like:

 - Cardiovascular disease